ABBA: Break and reunion

 ABBA never officially announced the end of the group or an indefinite break, but it was long considered dissolved after their final public performance together in 1982.
-Their final public performance together as ABBA before their 2016 reunion was on the British TV programme The Late, Late Breakfast Show (live from Stockholm) on 11 December 1982.
+Their final public performance together as ABBA, before their 2016 reunion, was on the British TV programme The Late, Late Breakfast Show (live from Stockholm) on 11 December 1982.
 While reminiscing on "The Day Before You Came", Ulvaeus said: "we might have continued for a while longer if that had been a number one".

 In January 1983, Fältskog started recording sessions for a solo album, as Lyngstad had successfully released her album Something's Going On some months earlier.
 Ulvaeus and Andersson, meanwhile, started songwriting sessions for the musical Chess.
-In interviews at the time, Björn and Benny denied the split of ABBA ("Who are we without our ladies?
-Initials of Brigitte Bardot?"), and Lyngstad and Fältskog kept claiming in interviews that ABBA would come together for a new album repeatedly during 1983 and 1984.
-Internal strife between the group and their manager escalated and the band members sold their shares in Polar Music during 1983.
-Except for a TV appearance in 1986, the foursome did not come together publicly again until they were reunited at the Swedish premiere of the Mamma Mia! movie on 4 July 2008.
-The individual members' endeavours shortly before and after their final public performance coupled with the collapse of both marriages and the lack of significant activity in the following few years after that widely suggested that the group had broken up.
+In interviews at the time, Björn and Benny denied that ABBA had split up ("Who are we without our ladies?
+Initials of Brigitte Bardot?"), and during 1983 and 1984 Lyngstad and Fältskog kept claiming in interviews that ABBA would come together for a new album.
+Internal strife between the group and their manager escalated and in 1983 the band members sold their shares in Polar Music.
+Except for a TV appearance in 1986, the foursome did not come together publicly again until they were reunited at the Swedish premiere of the Mamma Mia! musical on 14 February 2005.
+The individual members' endeavours shortly before and after their final public performance, coupled with the collapse of both marriages and the lack of significant activity in the following few years, widely suggested that the group had broken up.